dotnet/docs-maui/docs/essentials/web-authenticator.md

 ---
-title: "Xamarin.Essentials: Web Authenticator"
+title: "Web Authenticator"
-description: "This document describes the WebAuthenticator class in Xamarin.Essentials, which lets you start browser based authentication flows which listen for a callback to the app."
+description: "Describes the WebAuthenticator class in Microsoft.Maui.Essentials, which lets you start browser based authentication flows which listen for a callback to the app."
 author: redth
 ms.author: jodick
 ms.date: 03/26/2020
-no-loc: [Xamarin.Forms, Xamarin.Essentials]
+no-loc: ["Microsoft.Maui", "Microsoft.Maui.Essentials"]
 ---

-# Xamarin.Essentials: Web Authenticator
+# Web Authenticator

-The **WebAuthenticator** class lets you initiate browser based flows which listen for a callback to a specific URL registered to the app.
+The `WebAuthenticator` class lets you initiate browser based flows which listen for a callback to a specific URL registered to the app.

 ## Overview